Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 A number of factors are considered when deciding where to set a tank, including local building and safety codes.
 As a general rule, propane tanks should be within 100 feet of delivery vehicle access.
 Please contact your local Ferrellgas office for more details.

 How do I read the gauge on my tank?

 The gauge will usually be located under the hood on the top of your tank.
 Simply lift the hood* and find the dial with numbers from five to 95.
 Those numbers indicate the percentage of propane in your tank.
 If you are a Will Call customer, please contact your local Ferrellgas office to schedule a delivery when your gauge reached 30 percent. *Make sure to be careful when opening the lid as insects sometimes nest there.

 SmartFill, Ferrellgas' automatic propane tank monitoring system accurately monitors the supply of propane you need to keep your household, business, or vacation home running efficiently.
 With SmartFill, your propane deliveries are forecasted and scheduled automatically, as needed.
 To learn more about this service, please visit our SmartFill page.

 How do I maintain my tank?

 Ferrellgas is proud to keep your tank and propane system in working order.
-We do ask that you please keep grass and brush from growing up around your tank.
+WE do ask that you please keep grass and brush from growing up and around your tank.
 Likewise, do not use the area immediately around your tank for storage.
 These precautions will help ensure your safety and provide your Ferrellgas driver with easy access to your tank.